mitchellh/libxev/README.md

 OS APIs at runtime.
 The C library depends on libc.
 This makes it very easy to cross-compile.

+## Performance

+There is plenty of room for performance improvements, and I want to be fully clear that I haven't done a lot of optimization work.
+Still, performance is looking good.
+I've tried to port many of [libuv benchmarks](https://github.com/libuv/libuv) to use the libxev API.

+I won't post specific benchmark results until I have a better environment to run them in.
+As a _very broad generalization_, you shouldn't notice a slowdown using libxev compared to other major event loops.
+This may differ on a feature-by-feature basis, and if you can show really poor performance in an issue I'm interested in resolving it!

 ## Documentation

 🚧 Documentation is a work-in-progress. 🚧